Charles Asher Small (DPhil, Oxon)

-Charles was the founding Director of the Yale Initiative for the Interdisciplinary Study of Antisemitism (YIISA), the first interdisciplinary research center on antisemitism at a North American university.
-At Yale he taught in the Political Science Department and the Program on Ethics, Politics and Economics, and ran a post-doctorate and graduate studies fellowship program at YIISA.
-He was an Associate Professor and the Director of Urban Studies at Southern Connecticut State University (SCSU), and an Assistant Professor at Tel Aviv University in the Department of Geography.
-He lectured internationally and worked as a consultant and policy advisor in North America, Europe, Southern Africa, and the Middle East.
-Charles specializes in social and cultural theory, globalization and national identity, socio-cultural policy, social movements, and racism(s) – including antisemitism(s).
+Charles was the Founding Director of the Yale Initiative for the Interdisciplinary Study of Antisemitism (YIISA), the first interdisciplinary research center on antisemitism at a North American university.
+At Yale, he taught in the Political Science Department and the Program on Ethics, Politics and Economics, and ran a post-doctorate and graduate studies fellowship program.
+He was also an Associate Professor and the Director of Urban Studies at Southern Connecticut State University (SCSU) and an Assistant Professor at Tel Aviv University in the Department of Geography.
+Charles lectures internationally and has worked as a consultant and policy advisor in North America, Europe, Southern Africa, and the Middle East.
+He specializes in social and cultural theory, globalization and national identity, sociocultural policy, social movements, and racism(s) – including antisemitism(s).

 Charles is the author of several books and articles, including the five-volume Global Antisemitism: A Crisis of Modernity (2013), The Yale Papers: Antisemitism in Comparative Perspective (2015); The ISGAP Papers: Antisemitism in Comparative Perspective, Volume Two (2016); The ISGAP Papers: Antisemitism in Comparative Perspective, Volume Three (2018), and Social Theory – A Historical Analysis of Canadian Socio-Cultural Policies, “Race” and the “Other” (2013).